federicobond/primer/doc/report.md

 powerful programming technique.
 Many modern languages have adopted some of support for this kind of programming.
 Implementing such a system is anything from trivial, especially in a platform like the JVM.
-Fortunately there has been a surge on [documentation][java-lambdas] on this topic since the inclusion of lambdas in Java 8.
+Fortunately there has been a surge of [documentation][java-lambdas] on this topic since the inclusion of lambdas in Java 8.

     var lambda = (n) -> 2 * n